Richard Hardwick

-Richard Hardwick (born 31 May 1994) is a Namibian professional rugby union player who plays for the Ealing Trailfinders in the RFU Championship and Namibia as a loose forward.
-He previously played for the and the Melbourne Rebels in Super Rugby, while he played for and Melbourne Rising in the National Rugby Championship.
+Richard Hardwick (born 31 May 1994) is a Namibian professional rugby union player who plays as a loose forward for Pro D2 club Grenoble and the Namibia national team.
+He previously played for the and the Melbourne Rebels in the Super Rugby, while he played for and Melbourne Rising in the National Rugby Championship (NRC), as well as the Australia national team in 2017.

 Early life

 Hardwick was born in Namibia, but raised in Western Australia.
 He attended Churchlands Senior High School in Perth and was selected for the Australia 'A' Schoolboys team in 2011.
 Hardwick earned his stripes playing for University of Western Australia in the local Premier Grade (1st Grade) competition.
 He previously played in the Juniors for UWA.
 In addition he spent two years with the Future Force squad preparing to become a Super Rugby player.

-Rugby career
+Career

 Named as a member of the Force's wider training group ahead of the 2016 Super Rugby season, Hardwick didn't have to wait long for his debut, arriving as it did in a match away to the at the end of March.
 He made two starts and two substitute appearances during the season.

 Hardwick won the Phil Waugh Medal in the grand final of the 2016 National Rugby Championship for his man of the match performance on the way to Perth Spirit's first NRC title win.